 Quarterly national accounts public sector measures - key figures

-In seasonally adjusted chain volume terms compared with the previous quarter:
+The following are the seasonally adjusted chain volume measures based on the previous quarter:

-- general government final consumption expenditure increased by $2,365m or 2.7%, and is expected to positively contribute 0.5 percentage points to growth in the June quarter 2019 volume measure of GDP
+- general government final consumption expenditure increased by $2,823m or 2.9% and is expected to contribute 0.6 percentage points to the change in GDP in June quarter 2020.

-- general government gross fixed capital formation decreased by $470m or 2.7%
+- general government gross fixed capital formation increased by $669m or 3.6%

-- public gross fixed capital formation decreased by $541m or 2.3%, and is expected to detract -0.1 percentage points from growth in the June quarter 2019 volume measure of GDP.
+- public gross fixed capital formation increased by $249m or 1.0% and is expected to contribute 0.1 percentage points to the change in GDP in June quarter 2020.

-Table 2: Quarterly national accounts public sector measures - key figures, seasonally adjusted - current prices
+Table 2 - Quarterly national accounts public sector measures - key figures, seasonally adjusted

 |General government final consumption expenditure (a)|